zshohag/z-assign-ten/README.md

 # Our website name : One Care

-One Care is a best medical website.
+One Care is a best medical .

 ## Site Link : [https://one-care-z.web.app]()